 With 320+ members, RPX boasts of having acquired 40,000+ Patent assets till date and saving its members 3.8 Billion USD in wasteful litigation and settlement costs.
 Though the company offers the option to either buy insurance or become a member to avoid wasteful litigation, RPX additionally also offers patents for sale.

 The company lists patent portfolios for sale on its website, highlighting the exemplary patents in the portfolio.
 Once you have decided which portfolio you would like to buy, you could fill the buyer information form and a representative from the organization would reach out to you.
 However, it is not clear whether or not RPX charges any commission or fee on the transaction for the buyer side.
 You could find out more by contacting the RPX team.

 For IP holders, RPX guarantees to provide a fair market price and fast cash payment – within 90 days of receiving the offer to sell.
 IP holders could provide information about the IP in hand, along with valuation expectations and technology details in the seller information form, and within two business days, you could expect communication from an RPX representative.

 Phew!
 It was a long list.

 Long and useful?
 You are the one to judge.
-We really hope this list answers all your questions, and get you a step closer towards fulfilling your goal.
+We really hope this list answers all your questions and gets you a step closer to fulfilling your goal.